bidwolf/alura-courses/pythonCourse/README.md

         print(f"\{p1:{self.property_1},p2:{self.property_2},p3:{self.property_3}\}")
   instance = YourClassName(instance = YourClassName(property_1='first',property_2='second')
   print(instance) # -> {p1:'first',p2:'second',p3:False}
-)
     ```
 #### Method definition

 Methods can be private to the Class, meaning that only instances of that class can use them.
 An example can be the method `__str__`, that only instances of a class have access.
 Methods can also be public, meaning that anyone can call that method.
-An example of a public method
-is the `__init__` method, anyone can use the constructor of a specific class to create an instance of it.

 Also, methods can be created to attend your needs, see the following example: